Red Sox Mount Rushmore

 Ted Williams is the George Washington of the Red Sox Mount Rushmore.
 His numbers are so unassailable that Red Sox fans as this point don’t even need to pass them down to the next generation, almost through osmosis the numbers .406 in 1941 and his career average of .344 are ingrained in Sox fans psyche.
 Any Red Sox fan over the age of 14 should have their argument ready that Ted Williams was “the best damn hitter that ever lived” and when someone brings up Ruth, you take them to task for not realizing that Williams missed 5 years due to his military service.
 Simple math then tells you with his production at that time you could add 200 home runs on to the 521 that he actually did hit.
 (Which would put him seven ahead of Ruth’s mark of 714.)
 Growing up, I had a Ted Williams GI Joe.
 How many other athletes had a GI Joe?
 The rule is, if they make a GI Joe of you, you make Sterling’s Mount Rushmore.

 Carl Yastrzemski was the captain of the Red Sox and the conductor of the Impossible Dream.
 It’s often said that in this day and age of free agency, we won’t see players spend their entire careers with one team, which is true.
 If that is so, then what are the odds of us seeing a player spend his entire 23 year career with one team?
-Probably omewhere between zero and Bartolo Colon on the cover of the swimsuit issue.
+Probably some where between zero and Bartolo Colon on the cover of the swimsuit issue.
 Yaz was such a staple for the team that he was the face of the franchise from the time Williams retired in 1960, all the way through to Wade Boggs’ introduction to Red Sox fans.
 In this, the 50 year anniversary of the Impossible Dream, we cannot forget about Yaz nor would we, he is of course the greatest living Red Sox player, period.

 The first two selection on the Red Sox monument were easy, I mean come on, Teddy Ballgame and Yaz?
 If I didn’t include these two icons, I’m pretty sure I would no longer be welcome at Fenway Park.
 Nor should I be.